PrefectHQ/prefect/docs/concepts/filesystems.md

 # File systems

 A file system block is an object which allows you to read and write data from paths.
-Prefect provides two built-in file system types that cover a wide range of use cases.
+Prefect provides multiple built-in file system types that cover a wide range of use cases.

 -  [`LocalFileSystem`](#local-file-system)
 -  [`RemoteFileSystem`](#remote-file-system)